credog/credog.github.io/_pages/speakers.md

 (TBA)

-Relevant prior reading: Schlangen, D. (2016).
+Schlangen, D. (2016).
 [Grounding, Justification, Adaptation: Towards Machines That Mean What They Say](/papers/schlangen.pdf).
 In Proceedings of the 20th Workshop on the Semantics and Pragmatics of Dialogue (JerSem).

 ### Chiara Mazzocconi (LLF, Paris-Diderot)
 *What’s your laughter doing there?*